A roundup of the most interesting stories from other sites, collected by the staff at MIT Technology Review.

 A humanoid machine stumbling around the forest does not foreshadow a robot uprising.

 A robot might seem like a useful thing to have around the house, but is the reality up to the hype?

 An international team of physicists has found a way to connect quantum devices in a way that transports entanglement between them.

 Sprayed-on RNA can improve farmers’ lives without genetically modifying their crops.

 Tesla’s future depends on exploiting the relationship between several different technologies, and that’s an expensive proposition.

 Try pulling apart two interleaved phone books and you'll inevitably be defeated by huge frictional forces.
 Just how these forces arise has been a long-standing mystery... until now.

-The best of the rest from the Physics arXiv preprint server this week.
+The best of the rest from the Physics arXiv this week.

 Another chance to catch the most interesting, and important, articles from the previous week on MIT Technology Review.